-(EBN3) and Lennard Brook (EBN 1) all recorded relatively high TN concentrations and should continue to be monitored.
-Belhus and the Gauging station receive runoff from agricultural land uses to the north of The Vines development.
-Stock Road (EBN24), Bulls Brook (EBN 16), NSP In (EBN14) and NSP Out (EBN 15) are located downstream of agricultural and horticultural land located on sandy soils which accounts for increased nutrients from runoff.
-Lower Yal Yal (EBN21), Chandala West (EBN3), Chandala South (EBN4) and Lennard Brook (EBN1) are also located down stream of agricultural areas where runoff of nutrients is common due to poor soils.
+Ellen Brook Catchment Water Quality Monitoring Snapshot June - September 2014 contributing to an increase in TN.
+Stock Road (EBN24) and Bulls Brook (EBN 16) are located downstream of agricultural and horticultural land located on sandy soils which accounts for increased nutrients from runoff.
+Chandala West (EBN3) and Lennard Brook (EBN1) are also located down stream of agricultural areas where runoff of nutrients is common due to poor soils.
+Peters Rd is located downstream of the unsewered townsite of Muchea.
 Most of these sites are situated on the western half of the catchment and contribute a significant amount of TN to the Ellen Brook.